codewarrier/codewarrier.github.io/content/posts/project-rhythm.md

 If our code needs to give the initial time to the clock, we need to know the time to begin with.
 But we can't call our real-time-clock, because it doesn't know the time yet!

-It appears time is given out to everyone by [NTP servers](https://www.ntppool.org/en/), keepers of time for everyone on the internet.
+It appears time is given out to everyone by [NTP servers](https://www.ntppool.org/en/), time keepers for everyone on the internet.
 But where do they get their time?
 Apparently from many physical sources, some of which include GPS satelites.
-However that is too complicated to delve into now.
+However, that is a bit too complicated to delve into now.

 In order for us to connect to NTP servers, we need internet or a wifi connection.
 We need to add another breakout board like the below.